 The first thing you need to do is select a VPN that supports router connections, and if you want the best VPN on the market, then NordVPN is a safe choice.

 Next, you’ll have to see if your router supports VPN functionality.
 To find out if your router can run NordVPN, check out our tutorial page and find your router’s brand and model.
 Some routers there will also include NordVPN router setup instructions.
 It's possible to find a pre-configured VPN router if you look hard enough.

-The specifics for installing NordVPN on your router will vary between brands and models, but the general steps will be as follows:
+The specifics for NordVPN router installation will vary between brands and models, but the general steps will be as follows:

 If you want to learn how to use a VPN, start by logging into your router and adjusting its settings.
 You’ll have to gain access using your product manual or service provider so you can make the changes you need to install a VPN on your router.